 From Cancun Downtown

-If you are spending time in Cancun before visiting Tulum, there is no need to return to Cancun Airport to get the bus to Tulum.
+If you are spending time in the Hotel Zone first, there’s no need to return to the Airport to get the bus to Tulum.

-You can catch the bus from ADO Bus terminal in Downtown Cancun instead.
+You can catch it from ADO terminal in Downtown Cancun instead.

-The average fare for the bus from downtown Cancun to Tulum is 190 MXN pesos ($10 USD) but you can find some cheaper services from $170 MXN pesos depending on your dates and times.
+The average ticket from downtown Cancun to Tulum is 190 MXN pesos ($10 USD) but you can find some cheaper services from $170 MXN pesos depending on your dates and times.

 Downtown Cancun to Tulum Bus Schedule 2020